rstudio-education/arm-workshop-rsc2019/content/prework/resources.md

 ## bookdown: Authoring Books with R Markdown

-The **bookdown** package is built on top of R Markdown (http://rmarkdown.rstudio.com), and inherits the simplicity of the Markdown syntax (you can learn the basics in five minutes), as well as the possibility of multiple types of output formats (PDF/HTML/Word/...).
-It has also added features like multi-page HTML output, numbering and cross-referencing figures/tables/sections/equations, inserting parts/appendices, and imported the GitBook style (https://www.gitbook.com) to create elegant and appealing HTML book pages.
-This book itself is an example of how you can produce a book from a series of R Markdown documents, and both the printed version and the online version can look professional.
+The **bookdown** package is built on top of R Markdown (http://rmarkdown.rstudio.com), and inherits the simplicity of the Markdown syntax (you can learn the basics in five minutes), as well as the possibility of multiple types of output formats, including PDF, HTML, Word, and others.
+It has also added features like multi-page HTML output, numbering and cross-referencing figures/tables/sections/equations, inserting parts/appendices, and using the [GitBook](https://www.gitbook.com) style to create elegant and appealing HTML book pages.
+The book itself is an example of how you can produce a professional-quality book from a series of R Markdown documents.
 You can find more examples at https://bookdown.org.

 This book has been published by [Chapman & Hall/CRC](https://www.crcpress.com/product/isbn/9781138700109).
 The online version of this book is free to read [here](https://bookdown.org/yihui/bookdown/) (thanks to Chapman & Hall/CRC), and licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).